JacobPaerre/Security-mini-project-1/report/report.md

 We have fixed the vulnerability of informing the user if a password is already in use when registering.
 This was a security risk, as it could be used to guess passwords.
 Different users should be able to use the same password, so we have removed this check completely.
 The user will now be informed if the username is already in use, but not if the password is already in use, and the user will be able to register with the same password as another user.

+### Cross-site scripting attacks (XSS)

+To ensure that it is not possible to write any html code that will corrupt or run malicious scripts on our program we have added a sanitize to the note input field on our website.
+This checks for any malicious input and sanitizes it accordingly.
+This is done by using the bleach library and adding a function sanitize_input that is run before the value of the note input field is used in the code.